 What is the Sole Source Justification Rule?

 The Competition in Contracting Act’s overriding mandate is for agencies to conduct “full and open competition” in government procurements.
 Such competition is obtained by competitive procedures.
 See 41 USC 3301(a)(1).

 - A government contracting agency can support a single source justification and approval only in specific limited circumstances.

-- A lack of advance planning by the requiring activity; or
+- A lack of advance planning for the requiring activity; or

 Sole source justification decisions are governed by 10 USC 2304, which states in relevant part: